SpektraSystems/Red-Hat-Modernize-Apps/00-introduction.md

 <kbd>![](images/AROLatestImages/login.jpg)</kbd>
 CodeReady Workspaces and your deployment environment, both, run on this OpenShift cluster.

+You will see the single new OpenShift project (Kubernetes namespace) created for you.
+We'll come back to the OpenShift console later on.
+Now let's get into our developer environment and setup our workspace.

 ## Setup Your Workspace on CodeReady Workspaces

 Follow these instructions to setup the development environment on CodeReady Workspaces.